iridl/iridl.github.io/docsrc/admin/hwrequirements.md

 ## CPU
 For a minimal server, the basic requirements include a high performance CPU such as Intel Xeon or AMD Epyc, with a minimum of 8 cores.
-For a more powerwerful server, we'd recommend a dual core server.
+For a more powerful server, we'd recommend a dual core server.

 ## RAM
 The ability of the Data Library to process large datasets depends on the amount of memory installed on the system.
 While a Data Library may work with